Overview

 Initial Discoveries

-Before we got started, describing the experience to our users created immediately concern.
+Before I got started, describing the experience to our users created immediately concern.
 They were apprehensive at the idea of their account information being instantly available.

 Once they saw and interacted with the experience they became immediately comfortable with the data being provided, knowing that to take action on their account would require logging in.

 Feedback from both flows were positive.
 Preference was split 50/50 between the group.
-So we had to make a decision in regards to our final direction.
+So I had to make a decision in regards to our final direction.

 Conclusion